ivre/ivre/.github/CONTRIBUTING.md

 -   [Pylint](http://www.pylint.org/) can help you write good Python code (even if respecting Pylint rules is sometimes either too hard or even undesirable; human brain needed!).
--   [flake8](http://flake8.pycqa.org/) tests are run for each pull request (see .travis.yml for the specific options).
+-   [flake8](http://flake8.pycqa.org/) and Pylint tests are run for each pull request (see .travis.yml for the specific options).
 Pull requests will not be accepted when the tests fail.
 -   [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
     is a nice read!
 -   Avoid creating `list` objects when generators can be used,